WHAT A LOGO IS.

 A logo identifies a company or product via the use of a mark, flag, symbol or signature.
 A logo does not sell the company directly nor rarely does it describe a business.
 Logo’s derive their meaning from the quality of the thing it symbolises, not the other way around – logos are there to identity, not to explain.
 In a nutshell, what a logo means is more important than what it looks like.

 To illustrate this concept, think of logos like people.
-We prefer to be called by our names – James, Dorothy, John – rather than by the confusing and forgettable description of ourselves such as “the guy who always wears pink and has blonde hair”.
+We prefer to be called by our names – James, Derek, John – rather than by the confusing and forgettable description of ourselves such as “the guy who always wears pink and has blonde hair”.
 In this same way, a logo should not literally describe what the business does but rather, identify the business in a way that is recognisable and memorable.

 It is also important to note that only after a logo becomes familiar, does it function the way it is intended to do much alike how we much must learn people’s names to identify them.